 We may have good intentions when answering usability test questions, but oftentimes what we say and what we do are completely different things.

-If you’re human, you’re likely to fall for cognitive biases and answer with what you think moderators want to hear or with what you think you’re supposed to answer.
+If you’re human (which is likely), you’re likely to fall for another cognitive bias — saying what you think moderators want to hear, or what you think you’re supposed to say.

 Here are five category questions to help you structure your usability tests, provided by Jakob Nielsen at Nielsen Norman Group: